 You can only see the tethering events and Nightglow from the festival grounds.

-If you are looking for a great shot of the Clifton Suspension Bridge with the balloons, there are two excellent spots if the wind is kind.
+If you are looking for a great shot of the Clifton Suspension Bridge with the balloons, there are two excellent locations if the wind is kind.

-- The park at the Clifton Observatory.
-This gives a fantastic overlook of the bridge and usually you can get the balloons in the background.
-Get there and set up early as this is a common spot for local and visiting photographers.
+- The park at the Clifton Observatory gives a fantastic overlook of the bridge.
+Usually, you can get the balloons in the background.
+Get there early to set up as this is a common spot for local and visiting photographers.

 - The Clifton Suspension Bridge Viewpoint on Brunel Lock Road is a lot less known.
-It gives a fantastic center of the river viewpoint of the bridge.
-Which is a bit more unique compared to the Clifton Observatory view and just as beautiful.
-There are also a few other nearby outcroppings that make for good angles.
+This viewpoint of the bridge from the center of the river is more unique than the Clifton Observatory view and just as beautiful.
+A few other nearby outcroppings also make for good angles.
 I personally like to use the one next to the lock.

-- Bonus: Brandon Hill is another area you can try that the balloons usually float near.
-If Cabot Tower is open, you can head up to the top for a unique perspective.
-You are unlikely to get a shot with the bridge but it does make for amazing views as they make their way over the city.
+If Cabot Tower is open, head to the top for a unique perspective.
+You won’t get a shot with the bridge, but it does make for amazing views as the hot air balloons make their way over the city.